-Paying a special tribute to Dave and Ramsy, who coached him throughout the process, and allowed him to be nervous.
-He says, “ I think woodworking here is different than it is at home.
-Here, I feel like I am expected to be perfect, where the craftsmanship is so well executed, it’s tough to live up to.
+Paying a special tribute to Dave and Ramsy, who coached him throughout the process and allowed him to be nervous.
+He says, “ I think woodworking here is different from home.
+Here, I feel like I am expected to be perfect, where the craftsmanship is so well executed it’s tough to live up to.
 But, I thank you for allowing us to come here and do this.”

 Sue is always early, well organized, and has an impeccable work ethic.
-It came as no surprise to our Dean of Students, Steve Wyman, that her piece was finished, oiled, and ready to go.
+It was no surprise to our Dean of Students, Steve Wyman, that her piece was finished, oiled, and ready to go.
 Whereas some of her family members, he notes, were not.
 She humbly acknowledges that many of her family members had built more than one piece.
-She dearly wanted to thank the craftspeople for guiding her and for their tireless patience throughout the week with a special thank you to Jim, “her cabinet guru who helped fixed all her mistakes.”
-Jim admits, she didn’t have any.
-She also wanted to point out that there are many similar pieces in the group and she hopes that the Olympics take note of woodworking and introduce competitive cabinet making.
-For Sue, her greatest take away is, that a few of her family members may have been pretty skeptical about this week being fun, but in the end, “they really did have a wonderful time.”
+She dearly wanted to thank the craftspeople for guiding her and for their tireless patience throughout the week, with a special thank you to Jim, “her cabinet guru who helped fix all her mistakes.”
+Jim admits she didn’t have any.
+She also wanted to point out that there are many similar pieces in the group, and she hopes that the Olympics take note of woodworking and introduce competitive cabinet making.
+For Sue, her greatest takeaway is that a few of her family members may have been pretty skeptical about this week being fun, but in the end, “they really did have a wonderful time.”

-Before the closing of the ceremony, our founder Tom Moser couldn’t help but call attention to the headboard on Nancy’s Edo Bed.
+Before the ceremony’s closing, our founder Tom Moser couldn’t help but call attention to the headboard on Nancy’s Edo Bed.
 He states, “This is about a nice a piece of wood as I’ve ever seen come through this shop.
-It’s one board-wide, cut in half, and came from about a 30″ tree, and once you cut the sapwood out you are left with a really superb piece of wood.
+It’s one board-wide, cut in half, and came from about a 30″ tree, and once you cut the sapwood out, you are left with a really superb piece of wood.
 It’s so well done; you can’t even notice the seam.
-One of the things about our work that makes it so special,” he says, “is that kind of attention to detail; a perfectly matched seam that you don’t even notice.”
+One of the things about our work that makes it so special,” he says, “is that kind of attention to detail, a perfectly matched seam that you don’t even notice.”
 Tom closed by offering his deepest gratitude for everything the craftspeople have given him over the years.

-The ceremony concluded with family and loved ones gathering around for the signing of their pieces.
-This is the moment when a weeks’ worth of work and the culminating project is proudly signed by the maker.
-What makes these pieces unique is they adorn not one, but three signatures; that of the student, the mentor, and Thomas Moser.
-A simple, yet powerful mark denoting memories for a lifetime.
+The ceremony concluded with family and loved ones gathering around to sign their pieces.
+This is the moment when a week’s worth of work and the culminating project are proudly signed by the maker.
+What makes these pieces unique is they adorn not one but three signatures; that of the student, the mentor, and Thomas Moser.
+A simple yet powerful mark denoting memories for a lifetime.